 Can hibiscus change color?
 The Confederate Rose (Hibiscus mutabilis) is famous for its dramatic color changes, with flowers that can go from white to pink to deep red within one day.
-But almost all hibiscus varieties produce flowers that can change colors under certain circumstances.
+Almost all hibiscus varieties, however, produce flowers that can change colors under certain circumstances.
 Read on to learn more.

 Reasons for Color Changing in Hibiscus